Biaoo/wwtp-energy-prediction/MANUSCRIPT.md

 ### Mechanistic Insights

-Our findings align with established wastewater treatment principles where biological nitrogen removal represents the most energy-intensive process.
-The dominance of TN load (22.9% importance) over other pollutants reflects the aerobic energy demands of nitrification (4.57 g O₂/g N) and the need for internal recirculation in denitrification.
-The strong correlation between pollutant loads and energy consumption (r > 0.86) validates the mass-balance approach to energy prediction.
+Our findings align with established wastewater treatment principles where scale and biological nitrogen removal represent the most energy-intensive factors.
+After incorporating process features, the shift in importance hierarchy (capacity 21.9%, volume 20.7%, TN load 19.7%) reveals that facility scale slightly outweighs pollutant loads in determining energy consumption.
+This suggests that operational complexity and infrastructure requirements scale non-linearly with plant size.

-The weak correlation between removal rates and energy consumption challenges conventional efficiency metrics.
-This suggests that WWTPs operate within narrow efficiency bands dictated by discharge standards, with energy variation primarily driven by throughput rather than treatment intensity.
-The high baseline energy consumption even at low loads indicates substantial fixed energy costs for maintaining biological processes and hydraulic operations.
+The minimal importance of process type features (< 1% each) indicates remarkable convergence in energy efficiency across different treatment technologies when operated at similar scales.
+This suggests that modern WWTPs, regardless of specific technology (A2O, SBR, MBR), achieve comparable energy performance when treating similar loads.
+The weak correlation between removal rates and energy consumption further supports that WWTPs operate within narrow efficiency bands dictated by discharge standards, with energy variation primarily driven by throughput rather than treatment intensity.

 ### Scale Effects and Operational Implications

 The exponential increase in energy consumption beyond 20 × 10⁴ m³/day capacity suggests diseconomies of scale in large WWTPs.
 This contradicts expected economies of scale and may reflect increased complexity in process control, longer hydraulic retention times, or more stringent effluent standards for major facilities.
-The higher prediction errors for large plants (MAPE = 34.3%) indicate additional unmeasured factors influencing energy consumption at scale.
+Despite incorporating process features, prediction errors for large plants remained high (MAPE = 29.7%), though improved from the baseline, indicating that scale-related complexity transcends simple process categorization.

 Energy intensity averaging 0.44 kWh/m³ (range: 0.07-1.32) falls within global benchmarks but shows substantial optimization potential.
 The wide range suggests opportunities for energy efficiency improvements through operational optimization, particularly in facilities with energy intensity exceeding the 75th percentile (0.52 kWh/m³).

 ### Model Limitations and Future Directions

-The current model's limitations include: (1) single-year snapshot data preventing seasonal variation analysis, (2) absence of process-specific parameters (SRT, HRT, MLSS), (3) lack of temporal dynamics in influent characteristics, and (4) limited representation of advanced treatment processes.
+The current model's limitations include: (1) single-year snapshot data preventing seasonal variation analysis, (2) low importance of process features suggesting need for more granular process-specific parameters (SRT, HRT, MLSS), (3) lack of temporal dynamics in influent characteristics, and (4) persistent high prediction errors for large-scale facilities despite feature expansion.

-Future research should incorporate time-series data to capture seasonal patterns and dynamic loading conditions.
-Integration of process-specific parameters and real-time sensor data could improve prediction accuracy, particularly for large-scale facilities.
-Development of separate models for different capacity ranges or treatment processes may address the heteroscedasticity observed in prediction errors.
+The minimal contribution of process features (< 1% importance each) reveals that categorical process types alone are insufficient to capture operational nuances.
+Future research should incorporate continuous process parameters such as actual hydraulic retention time, sludge age, and dissolved oxygen levels.
+Integration of time-series data could capture seasonal patterns and dynamic loading conditions.
+Development of hierarchical models that first classify facilities by scale before prediction may address the heteroscedasticity observed in prediction errors.

 ## Conclusions

-This study successfully developed a machine learning framework for predicting annual energy consumption in WWTPs, achieving R² = 0.935 using Random Forest algorithms.
+This study successfully developed a machine learning framework for predicting annual energy consumption in WWTPs, achieving R² = 0.920 using Random Forest algorithms with an expanded feature set including process characteristics.
 Key findings include:

-1. **Pollutant loads, particularly nitrogen, are primary energy drivers** - TN load alone explains 22.9% of energy consumption variance, emphasizing the energy-intensive nature of biological nitrogen removal.
+1. **Scale factors are the primary energy drivers** - Treatment capacity and annual volume together explain 42.6% of energy consumption variance, surpassing even pollutant loads in importance after incorporating process features.

-2. **Scale and capacity dominate over efficiency metrics** - Treatment capacity and volume account for 37% of model importance, while removal rates contribute minimally, suggesting energy optimization should focus on load management rather than marginal efficiency improvements.
+2. **Pollutant loads, particularly nitrogen, remain critical** - TN and COD loads account for 36.2% of model importance, emphasizing the energy-intensive nature of biological nutrient removal processes.

-3. **Non-linear relationships govern energy consumption** - The superior performance of ensemble methods over linear models confirms complex interactions between operational parameters, necessitating advanced modeling approaches for accurate predictions.
+3. **Process types have minimal direct impact** - Despite adding 22 process-related features, their individual importance remained below 1%, suggesting that energy consumption is driven more by what is treated (scale and loads) than how it is treated (specific technologies).

-4. **Prediction challenges increase with scale** - Higher errors in large facilities (MAPE = 34.3%) indicate additional complexity requiring enhanced feature sets or specialized models for different capacity ranges.
+4. **Prediction accuracy improved but challenges persist** - MAPE improved from 34.3% to 29.7% with feature expansion, but still exceeds engineering standards, particularly for large facilities, indicating need for more granular operational parameters.

 The developed model provides a valuable tool for energy benchmarking, anomaly detection, and optimization planning in WWTPs.
 Implementation could support carbon footprint reduction strategies and inform design decisions for new facilities.
 However, achieving engineering-grade predictions (MAPE < 20%) requires incorporating temporal dynamics, process-specific parameters, and potentially physics-informed machine learning approaches that embed treatment process knowledge into model architectures.